 Here are the “numbers” of Natura 2000 in Lombardy:

-242 Natura 2000 sites, which is a key element for the conservation of biodiversity in Europe.
-Extended over about 15% of the territory of Lombardy: 193 are Sites of Community Importance (SCI) and 67 are Special Protection Areas for birds (SPAs).
-In 2014, 46 SCIs were transformed into SACs (Special Areas of Conservation).
+245 Natura 2000 sites, which is a key element for the conservation of biodiversity in Europe.
+Extended over about 15% of the territory of Lombardy: 193 are Special Area of Conservation, 3 Sites of Community Importance and 67 Special Protection Areas (SPA) for birds.

 57 habitats of Community interest, among which 16 are defined as “priority” habitats, i.e. the places at risk of disappearing at the continental level.